Student Support: Compass

 Finding your way through the rigors and challenges of medical school and life, with meaningful professional, personal, and relational growth.

-COMPASS is a co-curricular component of the LUCOM learning experience and consists of faculty-facilitated groups of students that meet regularly (roughly once a month) to advance and support spiritual, personal and professional growth of the students.
-Through open discussion of salient topics and the building of meaningful relationships, students are encouraged to develop their professional and personal identity, with a focus on spiritual formation that supports wellness of body, mind, and spirit for oneself and one’s family and patients.
+COMPASS is a co-curricular component of the LUCOM learning experience and consists of faculty-facilitated groups of student-doctors that meet regularly (roughly once a month) to advance and support spiritual, personal and professional growth of the student-doctors.
+Through open discussion of salient topics and the building of meaningful relationships, student-doctors are encouraged to develop their professional and personal identity, with a focus on spiritual formation that supports wellness of body, mind, and spirit for oneself and one’s family and patients.

-LUCOM students will be competent, fully developed osteopathic physicians, both personally and professionally, who are compassionate servant leaders in their relationships with their patients, families, and communities.
+LUCOM student-doctors will be competent, fully developed osteopathic physicians, both personally and professionally, who are compassionate servant leaders in their relationships with their patients, families, and communities.

-To “fan into flame” the potential of each LUCOM student by encouraging and equipping them in spirit, mind, and body to become excellent in service to others.
+To “fan into flame” the potential of each LUCOM student-doctor by encouraging and equipping them in spirit, mind, and body to become excellent in service to others.